pramodsreek/questions_term4/README.md

 Q5 - With reference to one of your own projects, discuss what knowledge or skills were required to complete your project, and to overcome challenges

-Q6 - With reference to one of your own projects, evaluate how effective your knowledge and skills were for this project, and suggest changes or improvements for future projects of a similar nature

 Answer:

+I worked on a project for developing a billing solution for a client.
+The following knowledge and skills was required to complete the project and overcome challenges.

+1.

+**Q6 - With reference to one of your own projects, evaluate how effective your knowledge and skills were for this project, and suggest changes or improvements for future projects of a similar nature**

+**Answer:**

+I worked on a project for developing a billing solution for a client as mentioned in Question 5.
+My knowledge of the requirements was very good.
+But my understanding of the underlying technology used in the project was not very good.
+I was a technical analyst on the project.
+Though working on the code was not part of my responsibilities, I believe it would have helped to speed things up while working and supporting the testers.
+It would have helped me to understand the blocks of code that was causing the issue and point developers to the block of code that is causing the issue.
+This could be good or bad thing to do, i.e. interfering in the work of developers.
+Sometimes, understanding the code also helps in getting the configuration right for improving the performance during performance testing of the system.
+If there are dependencies on other team members, it delays the whole process.

+The changes I am doing to improving my skills is learning to code again in all the recent software and technologies.
+I believe this will help me be less dependent on development teams to understand code and improve resolution times of defects and configuration changes.

 **Q7 - Explain control flow, using an example from the JavaScript programming language**